ayushjain01/DBMS-Lab/Exercise_5.md

 ![Output3](https://user-images.githubusercontent.com/67141217/213429633-21e12da3-513b-491b-a71c-6e80a8115016.png)

- 4. List the books that begin with the letters “DA” and has never been borrowed by any students.
+ 4. List the books that begin with the letters “DB” and has never been borrowed by any students.

  ```sql
 SELECT title